Godsaptarshifrtw/Raretrack/README.md

 INSTALLATION

-We will provide the Apk file in the repo once its completely built. or
+We will provide the Apk file in the repo once its completely built for now the apk is available in build\app\outputs\flutter-apk\app-release.apk. or
 Clone the Repository and then download the packages using flutter pub get